Equivariant iterated loop space theory and permutative G-categories: The operads , , and

 be the identity on the complement of the image of the injection $\ps\colon U^k\rtarr U$ and

 on the image of $\ps$.
-Clearly we can replace $\sP(1)$ by $\sQ(1)$ here. \end{rem}
+Clearly we can replace $\sV_G(1)$ by $\sV^\times_G(1)$ here. \end{rem}

 This allows us to give the following speculative analogue of \myref{permcat}.
-The notion of a $(\sC,\sG)$-space was defined in \cite[VI.1.10]{MQR}, and an $E_{\infty}$ ring space is defined to be a $(\sC,\sG)$-space, where $\sC$ and $\sG$ are $E_{\infty}$ operads of spaces.
+An $E_{\infty}$ ring space is defined to be a $(\sC,\sG)$-space, where $(\sC,\sG)$ is an operad pair such that $\sC$ and $\sG$ are $E_{\infty}$ operads of spaces.
 Briefly, a $(\sC,\sG)$-space $X$ is a $\sC$-space and a $\sG$-space with respective basepoints $0$ and $1$ such that $0$ is a zero element for the $\sG$-action and the action $\mathbf{C} X\rtarr X$ is a map of $\sG$-spaces with zero, where $\mathbf{C}$ denotes the monad associated to the operad $\sC$.
 Here the action of $\sG$ on $\sC$ induces an action of $\sG$ on the free $\sC$-spaces $\mathbf{C}X$, so that $\mathbf{C}$ restricts to a monad in the category of $\sG$-spaces.
 These notions are redefined in the more recent papers \cite{Rant1, Rant2}.
 The definitions are formal and apply equally well to spaces, $G$-spaces, categories, and $G$-categories.

-\begin{defn}\mylabel{bipermcat} An $E_{\infty}$ ring $G$-category $\sA$ is a $G$-category together with an action by the $E_{\infty}$ operad pair $(\sP_G,\sR_G)$ such that the multiplicative action extends from the restricted $E_{\infty}$ operad $\sR_G$ to an action of the $E_{\infty}$ operad $\sQ_G$. \end{defn}
+\begin{defn}\mylabel{bipermcat} An $E_{\infty}$ ring $G$-category $\sA$ is a $G$-category together with an action by the $E_{\infty}$ operad pair $(\sV_G,\sW_G)$ such that the multiplicative action extends from the restricted $E_{\infty}$ operad $\sW_G$ to an action of the $E_{\infty}$ operad $\sV^\times_G$. \end{defn}

 The notion of a bipermutative category, or symmetric strict bimonoidal category, was specified in \cite[VI.3.3]{MQR}.
 With the standard skeletal model, the direct sum and tensor product on the category of finite dimensional free modules over a commutative ring $R$ gives a typical example.
-Without any categorical justification, we allow ourselves to think of $E_{\infty}$ ring $G$-categories as an $E_{\infty}$ version of genuine operadic bipermutative $G$-categories even though the latter are as yet undefined.
+Without any categorical justification, we allow ourselves to think of $E_{\infty}$ ring $G$-categories as an $E_{\infty}$ version of genuine operadic bipermutative $G$-categories.
+A less concrete but more general version of this notion is defined and developed in \cite{GMMOMult}.